top of page

 • There are a variety of topics included!

-On This Day...In Black History gives a Black History fact for each day of the month.
-I originally came up with the idea to create this for my students when I decided that I wanted them to practice with Parts of Speech and sentence structure.
-I wanted this practice quick and something repetitive for them to do daily.
-I am for embedded learning always!
-I"m always looking for ways that my students can learn something new or relevant, while practicing something else.
-I decided that rather than using random sentences about nothing, I would use Black History related facts.
-It just made sense at that moment to create a fact relevant of the day since I wanted my students to practice everyday.
+"On This Day...In Black History" shares a Black History fact every day.
+I thought of this for my students to practice Parts of Speech daily in a quick and repetitive way.
+I'm all about embedded learning—finding ways for my students to learn something new and relevant while practicing other things.
+Instead of using random sentences about nothing, I went for Black History-related facts.
+It just made sense to create a fact relevant to the day because I wanted my students to practice every day.

 Each set includes: